hsheric0210/SharpKernel/README.md

 * [KDU by hfiref0x](https://github.com/hfiref0x/kdu)
 * [UC: Vulnerable Driver Megathread](https://www.unknowncheats.me/forum/anti-cheat-bypass/334557-vulnerable-driver-megathread.html)

+## Notice

+1. While this project is for educational purpose, I don't care whether you use this repository as malicious, cheat development, or any other purpose.
+Always use this project at your own risk.
+Also, don't ask me about cheat development.

+2. Some providers/features may or may not work depending on your OS version, HVCI enabled state, and MSDBL.

+3. Most vulnerable drivers are blocked by MSDBL (Microsoft Vulnerable Driver Blocklist).
+You may want to disable that feature.

+4. This project will not be uploaded to NuGet or any other package management service because they will surely flag this project as 'MALICIOUS'.

+5. Nearly all code of this project is based on [hfiref0x](https://github.com/hfiref0x)'s [KDU](https://github.com/hfiref0x/KDU) project.
+What I have done is to port the C/C++ project to C#, and add more providers, features, and junks; that's all.
+All credit for the wonderful codebase should go to [him](https://github.com/hfiref0x).

 ## Anti-virus False Flags

 Because of the nature of this project, anti-virus softwares MAY flag binaries and source code files as malware.